diegovalle/aire.zmvm/readme.md

 The package consists mainly of four functions:

--   `get_station_data` to download data for each of the pollution (and wind and temperature) measuring stations.
+-   `get_station_data` download data for each of the pollution (and wind and temperature) measuring stations in the original units.
+-   `get_station_imeca` download data for each of the pollution stations in IMECAs
--   `get_zone_data` to download data for each of the 5 geographic zones of Mexico City
+-   `get_zone_imeca` download data for each of the 5 geographic zones of Mexico City
--   `get_latest_data` to download the latest values for each of the pollution measuring stations.
+-   `get_latest_imeca` download the latest values in IMECAs for each of the pollution measuring stations.
 -   `idw360` Inverse distance weighting modified to work with degrees

 ``` r